-Element Explanation Value Planning materiality The amount over which we anticipate misstatements would influence the economic decisions of a user of the financial statements. £36,000 This represents 2% (PY: 2%) of the Cabinet's prior year gross expenditure.
-Performance materiality Materiality at an individual account balance, which is set to reduce the risk that the aggregate of uncorrected and undetected misstatements exceeds Planning Materiality to an acceptably low level. £18,000 We have set it at 50% (PY: 50%) of planning materiality.
-This level reflects our risk assessment for prior year audit results and significant amount of adjustments identified.
-Reporting Level The amount below which misstatements whether individually or accumulated with other misstatements, would not have a material effect on the financial statements.
-We have set it as 5% of planning materiality. £1,800
+Element Explanation Value Planning materiality teriality misstatements would influence the economic decisions of a user of the financial statements.
+This represents 2% (PY:2%) of the Cabinet's prior year gross expenditure.
+Performance materiality Materiality at an individual account balance, which is set to reduce the risk that the aggregate of uncorrected and undetected misstatements exceeds Planning Materiality to an acceptably low level. £35,000 We have set it at 75% (PY: 50%) of planning materiality.
+This level reflects our risk assessment for prior year audit results and number of adjustments identified.
+Reporting level The amount below which misstatements whether individually or accumulated with other misstatements, would not have a material effect on the financial statements. £2,350 This is set at 5% (PY: 5%) of planning materiality.